Leon F. Bennett, Esq.

-Los Angeles and Ventura County Property Rights Attorney
+Los Angeles and Ventura County Property Rights Lawyer

 An integral, yet one of the most difficult parts of most divorces is the division of property.
 California is what is called a community property state although there are exceptions for what’s defined as “Separate Property”.

 Defining Community and Separate Property

 Community Property is all of the assets and debts acquired by the spouses during the marriage, with codified exclusions.
 Community Property is generally divided equally between the spouses by the courts, or through a negotiated Pre or Postnuptial marital settlement agreement.
 The word “property” conjures up the idea of physical property – homes or land – owned by the couple, however the definition of property includes many other assets including: